nitindotphysics/Collatz_Sequence/README.md

 - Flow Control Statements;
 - Loops;
 - Def statements;
-Try, except and return statements.
+- Try, except and return statements.

 ## Further reading:

-There is so much more to Collatz Conjecture.
-I have a feeling that we can do much interesting stuff in Collatz using Python.
+There is much more to Collatz Conjecture.
+I think we can do many interesting things in Collatz using Python.
 So in future, I plan to dig deeper into its theory and see what else I can do in Collatz using Python/Coding.

 ## Requests:

 I used commenting a lot in each program to make it more readable and comprehensible to people.
 This may help beginners, but perhaps, a lot of commenting may do the opposite to intended.
 Please tell me if that is the case.

 If you have any feedback/criticism/advice for me related to this project, feel free to comment/review.
 It would mean a lot to me.
 You can contact me on [twitter](https://twitter.com/NKakria) too.

 ## References: